fattorilab/vr-navigation-tasks/README.md

 # vr-navigation-tasks

-Super repository containg all VR tasks developed for testing navigational abilities, and the relative documentation.
+Super repository containg all VR tasks, and the relative documentation.

-### UNITY NAVIGATION TASKS

-Virtual Reality (VR) tasks built to test 3D goal-directed navigation.
+It contains Virtual Reality (VR) tasks built to test 3D goal-directed navigation.
 The tasks projects are built and run on Unity (version: 2022.3.20f1).
 Each project is a state-machine (thereby, the logic is coherent) and represents a different task.

 These VR projects expects: